 After South Carolina seceded from the Union on December 20, 1860, war was inevitable.
 Eventually 11 southern states seceded to form the Confederacy, all of which permitted slavery.

 The majority of people in the Union states believed that the enslavement of men, women, and children should be outlawed in America.
 Abolitionists in the Union were working to build support for ending slavery in America.

-On the other hand, the Confederacy was founded upon the idea of white supremacy and supported enslavement.
-While the majority of Southerners did own own slaves, most believed that their state had the right to determine if it was legal to own human beings and treat them like property.
+On the other hand, the Confederacy was founded upon the belief in white supremacy and supported enslavement.
+While the majority of Southerners did personally not own slaves, most believed their state had the right to determine if it was legal to own human beings and treat them like property.

-The Confederacy had its economic base in agriculture, but it was not as industrialized as that of the Union.
-Rather, the Confederacy was known to be more rural and with both small and large farms, with fewer places of industry, less rail lines, and smaller population centers.
+The Confederacy had its economic base in agriculture and was not nearly as industrialized as the Union.
+Most of the Confederacy was rural, with both small farms and large slave labor plantations.
+There was much fewer places of industry, less rail lines, and smaller population centers.

 After a string of less successful generals, General Ulysses S. Grant would emerge as a prominent military leader as the commander of the Union Army.
 His efforts were backed by President Abraham Lincoln, and both men pledged allegiance to the Union capital of Washington, D.C.

 General Robert E. Lee would take fame as the commanding General of the Confederacy’s Army of Northern Virginia.
 He served under Confederate President Jefferson Davis, both of whom looked to Richmond, Virginia, as their capital.

 In terms of military styles, Lee and Grant differed.
 When Grant took command of the Union army, he capitalized on its superior size to overwhelm the enemy.
 Union General William T. Sherman used a similar strategy to bring destruction to much of the South.